-(1) Results for the year ended September 30, 2015 include the net impact on income tax expense of establishing valuation allowances on U.S. deferred tax assets totaling \$35.8 million.
-This valuation allowance was reduced by \$6.7 million in the year ended September 30,2016.
-See Note 10 to the Consolidated Financial Statements in Item 8 of this Form 10-K for further discussion of the valuation allowance.
+(2) Results of the year ended September 30, 2016 included an \$18.5 million charge related to a business acquisition purchase accounting charge.
+See Note 2 of the Consolidated Financial Statements in Item 8 of this Form 10-K for further discussion on this charge.
 Results for the year ended September 30, 2013 include the impact of a goodwill impairment charge of \$50.9 million, before the impact of applicable income taxes.